Delaware.gov logo

 On the Move – Delmarva Fox Squirrels in Delaware

-Delmarva fox squirrels are rare in Delaware.
-Just because you haven’t seen one of these large, silver-gray, fluffy-tailed squirrels doesn’t mean you won’t – especially if you live in Sussex County.
-Our Division of Fish and Wildlife just moved 15 more into the area, as part of an ongoing translocation program.
+Delmarva fox squirrels are rare in Delaware, but just because you haven’t seen one of these large, silver-gray, fluffy-tailed squirrels yet doesn’t mean you won’t, especially if you live in Sussex County.
+The DNREC Division of Fish and Wildlife has moved 123 squirrels into the area over the past few years as part of a translocation program aimed at bolstering the formerly endangered species’ numbers.

 Meet the Lemurs (and More!) at The Brandywine Zoo